256lie/256lie.github.io/posts/task.md

     * Be more aware of mode shifts
   * [Do not optimize prematurely](https://en.wikipedia.org/wiki/Program_optimization)
   * Quick baseline to assess difficulty and chokepoints/bottlenecks
-* **Delineate modes and practice shifting**
-  * Acknowledge separate modes with names/characterization *e.g.* "editing", "sketching", "refactoring", "exploring", "theorizing"
-  * Batch or coalesce similar tasks together *e.g.* administrative or routine work
-  * Think of tradeoffs *e.g.* greedy versus optimal searches, prototype versus state-of-the-art, feasibility vs impact
-* **Set breakpoints** --- use dead space to review and recalibrate
-  * Have predefined exit criteria *i.e.* i.e. conditions for terminating tasks
-  * Regular reporting on progress; update estimate with instrumentation
-  * Pause and reflect on the counterfactual and hypothetical of not doing the task
-  * Restart or reboot if too much cruft has already accumulated
-* **Keep processes simple and few** --- it is harder to subtract than to add (keep things simple enough for Saposcat)
-  * Fewer rules are easier to follow and remember; ingrain the most useful into habit
-  * Beware "meta-processes" --- avoid excessive or intricate planning and tracking
-  * Systems tend towards breakdown over time
-    * Errors compound and propagate but complexity is better at hiding the symptoms of decay
-    * Limit dependencies and coupling as much as is possible

-**Beyond $$\alpha$$ and $$\mathrm{A}$$**
+**Beyond $$\sigma$$ and $$\mu$$**

-Dogfooding ourselves, let us zoom outside of our constructed dichotomy.
-Like Saposcat and Schmidt, $$\alpha$$ and $$\mathrm{A}$$ are totally fictional concepts, invented in order to illustrate and [operationalize](https://en.wikipedia.org/wiki/Operationalization) recognizable general, abstract patterns.
-Abstractions can quickly devolve into distractions.
-The reader is well advised to ignore any or all of our advice (including this).

-We have described two general patterns indicative of breakdown in systems; systems that, as they grow in complexity, must more efficiently consume resources and produce control signals in order to influence their operation in constrained, dynamic environments.
-We speculate that complex systems inherently benefit from acquiring and selecting more efficient and adaptive behaviors.
-An efficient system can be represented more compactly, which facilitates its continued existence and organization.
+We have described two general modes of erosion in productivity.
+Complex agents must efficiently procure resources and exert influence for operation in dynamic environments.
+All intelligent systems with instrumental objectives inherently benefit from acquiring and development more efficient and adaptive behaviors (if only for continued existence of the agent itself).
+Several properties might serve to increase functioning efficiency: robustness in a wide range of environmental conditions, redundancy and compactness in representation, and adaptive signaling networks for regulation and control.

 For example, the genomic sequence comprises only four nucleotide bases and the characters of the Latin alphabet are flexible enough to create complex systems of communication and culture.

 ![AT base pair](../assets/images/base-at.svg)
 ![GC base pair](../assets/images/base-gc.svg)

-Adaptive systems are more robust to a wide range of dynamic environmental conditions.
-These systems are likely to have elements of redundancy or techniques for error correction in lossy channels to communicate and control signal.
-These attributes and properties preserve the continuation of its evolutionary lifetime.
-Additionally, adaptive activation thresholds can reduce friction, which allow ways to escape local optima (*i.e.* saturating plateaux and basins) to find a better operating points on the Pareto front.
-While we make no normative claims about productivity being inherently "positive", we only observe general efficiencies in communication and synchronization within and between many varieties of complex systems, each having regulating, adaptive behaviors.

-**Aside on procrastination loops**
+**Aside on procrastination**

-Procrastination is often perceived as a detriment to productivity, or as a character flaw in social mores.
-However, we view procrastination as a complex feedback mechanism --- stemming from sensations of pain, exacerbated by normative pressures of modernity and technology.
-Fundamentally, procrastination is the psychological aversion and avoidance to assignments in favor of activities that result in more immediate gratification.
-The lack of discipline and  self-control is only a proximal cause of procrastination.
-Several factors, external to an individual's control, also contribute to the actual etiology.
-The postmodern individual is now inundated with stimulus and given easy access to distractions unfathomable to the individual of prehistory.
-Widespread availability and reinforcement of pathways that short circuit reward systems have led to several consequences: increased prevalences of attention deficit, dysthymia, and anxiety.
-Rapid technological advancement and integration have led to exponential increases in information, decisions, and opportunity.
-Everyday, we bear the additional cognitive overhead of having to choose among many potential options.
-While we may rely on some mental heuristics and leverage some decision-making tools, our processing capabilities are biologically limited.
-Too much novelty saturates our senses.
-Too many decisions lead to indecision.
-We become fatigued and default to more entertaining distraction that is the [path of least effort](https://en.wikipedia.org/wiki/Principle_of_least_effort) --- the product of a hyper-capitalist society --- which diminishes productivity of the individual.
+Procrastination is perceived as a detriment to productivity.
+We view procrastination as a complex feedback mechanism --- stemming from the sensation of pain from normative pressures.
+Fundamentally, procrastination is the psychological aversion to stressful assignments in favor of activities that result in more immediate gratification.
+Absence of individual discipline is only a proximal cause of procrastination.
+Several factors, external to an individual's control, also contribute to its etiology.
+The individual is inundated with stimulus and easy access to distractions.
+Widespread availability and reinforcement of short circuit reward pathways have led decreased attention by increasing availability of alternative options without negatively affecting survival fitness.
+Rapid technological advancement and integration have led to exponential increases in decisions and options.
+Unequipped to deal with the additional cognitive burden, we rely on  biologically limited heuristics to choose between countless potential actions.
+Saturated and indecisive, we become more easily fatigued.
+More prone to default to distraction which is less effort as well as less productive.

-Finally, all tasks (and goals) should be:

-1. **concrete and actionable**
-2. **realistic and achievable**
-3. **bounded and measurable**